Look at your sweet doggie ... cutest face ever, right? But what about their smile? Are you noticing (gulp!) yellow dog teeth?

 Any dog tooth that isn’t white or creamy is considered discolored and should be discussed with your vet.
 Many conditions that cause grey, brown or yellow dog teeth are accompanied by pain.
 Because dogs naturally hide pain, even the most doting dog parents often aren’t aware of a problem until it gets to be more serious and costly.

-Are yellow dog teeth a normal part of aging?
+Are yellow dog teeth part of the aging process?

 Dog teeth and yellow stains aren’t necessarily a cause for panic.
 For instance, with older dogs, their teeth can naturally begin to yellow with age.
 That’s because their teeth have gotten a lot of use in their lives (chewing on food, toys, and your favorite pair of shoes!), which can wear away the enamel.